inayatkhosla/predicting-solar/README.md

 ## Usage
 ### Environment
 - Create environment `conda env create -f environment.yml`
-- We'll use the fastai library (a wrapper around PyTorch) to keep things simple.
+- We'll use the fastai library (a wrapper around PyTorch) to make this a gentle introduction for those new to deep learning.
 Required modules are available in the fastai folder

 ### Data
 The data folder contains both cleaned, processed data, as well as sample raw